Last Updated on by Admin

-As a sequel to my article, Will Palm be back in mobile?, global handset vendor, TCL Communication Technology Holdings Limited has announced that it has purchased the Palm brand and will create a new Palm Inc., a US-based company that will take ownership of the Palm brand.
+As a sequel to my earlier article, Will Palm be back in mobile?, I now report that global handset vendor, TCL Communication Technology Holdings Limited, has announced that it has purchased the Palm brand and will create a new Palm Inc., a US-based company that will take ownership of the Palm brand.
 According to TCL, “the new Palm Inc. will remain a truly Californian, Silicon Valley, based company leveraging on the talents and partnerships of the area.”

-PS: Motorola, now a Lenovo company.
-Palm, now a TCL company.
+PS: Motorola is now a Lenovo company.
+Palm is now a TCL company.
 What other American mobile pioneer will soon get swallowed by the Chinese?
 Yes; mobile innovation moved to China.
 My earlier article is available below.